gmarm/BetterSegmentedControl/README.md

 - [x] Can be used as a segmented control or switch
 - [x] Plethora of customizable options from colors to insets and radii
+- [x] Use icons as segments, or add your own custom segments
 - [x] Designable straight in Interface Builder
 - [x] Customizable behavior